ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 *For when you want to just provide a quick process update like a confirmation*

-**Generic message:** should clearly state the update in human terms, referencing the process if possible.
+**`message`:** should clearly state the update in human terms, referencing the process if possible.
 NOTE: you very rarely need to use words like "Successfully", the state should speak for itself.

-**Action:** should relate to what you're communicating and is optional.
+**`actionText`:** should relate to what you're communicating and is optional.
 If the message is a reversible action, "undo" is often a good choice.
 If no action is required or relevant, leave it out.

 **Example scenarios:**